TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixC/Introduction/Index.rst

 template may include!
 For example you cannot just return browser- specific code to TypoScript if not the template also distinguishes between the actual browsers.
-If you do, the cache will cache the page with the browser-specific HTML-code and the next hit by another browser will trigger the cache to return a wrong page.
+If you do, the cache will cache the page with the browser-specific HTML code and the next hit by another browser will trigger the cache to return a wrong page.
 If the condition is correctly setup "another browser"-hit will instead render another page (which will also be cached but tagged with the other